Exact numerical calculation of fixation probability and time on graphs: Introduction

 \section{Introduction}

-The Moran process describes the spread of a newly introduced mutant into a resident population~\cite{moran:book:1962}.
-Its framework has been extended from a well-mixed population, which can be formulated as a one-dimensional Markov chain, to a process on graphs~\cite{lieberman:Nature:2005,nowak:book:2006,broom:PRSA:2008,broom:book:2013,maciejewski:JTB:2014,adlam:SciRep:2014}, where the configuration of the mutants on the graph has to be taken into account.
+The Moran process describes the spread of a newly introduced mutant into a resident population.
+Its framework has been extended from a well-mixed population, which can be formulated as a one-dimensional Markov chain, to a process on graphs~\cite{lieberman:Nature:2005,broom:PRSA:2008,adlam:SciRep:2014}, where the configuration of the mutants on the graph has to be taken into account.
 The graph represents the spatial structure of the population.
 Individuals are located on the vertices and connected via the edges of the graph.
-We study the discrete-time Moran process, where there is one birth event and one death event per time step.
+We study the discrete-time Moran process where there is one birth event and one death event per time step.
 Mutants have a relative fitness $r>0$ and residents have fitness $1$.
 In each time step, individuals have to be picked consecutively for birth and death.
-There are several possibilities to implement the details of these updates, however this is not essential for solving the system and is discussed elsewhere~\cite{antal:PRL:2006,altrock:PRE:2009,zukewich:PlosOne:2013,debarre:NatComm:2014,kaveh:JRSOS:2015}.
+There are several possibilities to implement the details of these updates, however this is not essential for solving the system and is discussed elsewhere~\cite{antal:PRL:2006,zukewich:PlosOne:2013,kaveh:JRSOS:2015}.
 We consider only updating rules where birth happens according to fitness and death happens at random.
 In Birth-death updating, an individual is selected with probability proportional to its relative fitness.
 It produces an identical offspring which replaces a randomly chosen neighbor.
 In death-Birth updating, a randomly picked individual dies.
 Its neighbors compete with probability proportional to their fitness to fill the empty vertex with their identical offspring.

-As we assume no mutations, the process eventually gets absorbed in the state with either only wild-type or only mutant individuals.
+As we assume no mutations, the process eventually gets absorbed in a homogeneous state with either only wild-type or only mutant individuals.

-We use a numerical approach based on the transition matrix to calculate fixation probabilities and times~\cite{grinstead:book:1997,hindersin:JRSI:2014,hindersin:PlosCB:2015}.
+We use a numerical approach based on the transition matrix to calculate fixation probabilities and times~\cite{grinstead:book:1997,hindersin:PlosCB:2015}.
 First, we explain how to compute the transition probabilities, given the adjacency matrix of the graph.
 We make use of the full state space approach introduced in~\cite{voorhees:PRSA:2013b} for Birth-death updating.
 Then, we show how to compute the fixation probability and time by solving a linear system.
-This note is wrapped up by a discussion on computational limitations and performance.
+Finally, we discuss computational limitations and performance.